At Bristol Mind, we recognise that LGBTQ+ people can be at a higher risk of experiencing a mental health problem than the wider population.

 All of the counsellors, therapists, and volunteers working within the services below have lived LGBTQ+ experience.

-a free confidential emotional and mental health support helpline for people who identity as Trans, Agender, Gender Fluid, Non-binary and their family members.
+A free, confidential emotional and mental health support helpline for people who identity as Trans, Agender, Gender Fluid, Non-binary and their family members.
+Now operated by Mind in Somerset.

 Contact us to ask about availability